sabrinaaquino/art_critic_bot/README.md

 ## 🚀 What It Does

 1. Listens for messages where it's mentioned
-2. Extracts any attached image
-3. Describes the image using `Salesforce/blip-image-captioning-base`
+2. Describes the image using the `mistral-31-24b` venice model
-4. Sends the description to the Venice API
-5. Replies with a short, poetic, possibly painful critique
+3. Replies with a short, poetic, possibly painful critique

 ## 🛠 Setup